-- a) The security of the property of the Authority; - b) Personal matters about an identifiable individual, including employees of the Authority; - c) A proposed or pending acquisition or disposition of land by the Authority; - d) Labour relations or employee negotiations; - e) Litigation or potential litigation, including matters before administrative tribunals (e.g. Local Planning Appeal Tribunal), affecting the Authority; - f) Advice that is subject to solicitor-client privilege; - g) A matter in respect of which the General Membership, Executive Committee, Advisory Board or committee or other body may hold a closed meeting under another act; - h) information explicitly supplied in confidence to the Authority by Canada, a province or territory or a Crown agency of any of them; - a trade secret or scientific, technical, commercial, financial or labour relations information, supplied in confidence to the Authority, which, if disclosed, could reasonably be expected to prejudice significantly the competitive position or interfere significantly with the contractual or other negotiations of a person, group of persons, or organization; - j) a trade secret or scientific, technical, commercial or financial information that belongs to the Authority and has monetary value or potential monetary value; or - k) a position, plan, procedure, criteria or instruction to be applied to any negotiations carried on or to be carried on by or on behalf of the Authority.
+- a) The security of the property of the Authority; - b) Personal matters about an identifiable individual, including employees of the Authority; - c) A proposed or pending acquisition or disposition of land by the Authority; - d) Labour relations or employee negotiations; - e) Litigation or potential litigation, including matters before administrative tribunals (e.g. Local Planning Appeal Tribunal), affecting the Authority; - f) Advice that is subject to solicitor-client privilege; - g) A matter in respect of which the General Membership, Executive Committee, Advisory Board or committee or other body may hold a closed meeting under another act; - h) information explicitly supplied in confidence to the Authority by Canada, a province or territory or a Crown agency of any of them; - i) a trade secret or scientific, technical, commercial, financial or labour relations information, supplied in confidence to the Authority, which, if disclosed, could reasonably be expected to prejudice significantly the competitive position or interfere significantly with the contractual or other negotiations of a person, group of persons, or organization; - j) a trade secret or scientific, technical, commercial or financial information that belongs to the Authority and has monetary value or potential monetary value; or - k) a position, plan, procedure, criteria or instruction to be applied to any negotiations carried on or to be carried on by or on behalf of the Authority.

-The Authority shall close a meeting if the subject matter relates to the consideration of a request under MFIPPA, and the Authority is the head of an institution for the purposes of MFIPPA.
+The Authority shall close a meeting if the subject matter relates to the consideration of a request under Municipal Freedom of Information and Protection to Privacy Act (MFIPPA), and the designated head of the Authority for the purposes of MFIPPA is present.